Daniel Platzman: Imagine Dragons

 In 2012, their debut album Night Visions brought the band mainstream success.
 It reached #2 on the Billboard 200 chart and won the Billboard Music Award for Best Rock Album (2014).
 Single "It's Time" became the band's first single reaching #15 Billboard Hot 100 and certified multi-platinum by the RIAA.
 Second single "Radioactive" reached #3 Billboard Hot 100 and was certified diamond by the RIAA, becoming the best selling rock song in the history of Nielsen SoundScan.
 Third single "Demons" reached #6 Billboard Hot 100 and was certified multi-platinum by the RIAA.
 Their album made the highest debut for a new rock band in six years (since 2006) and single Radioactive set a new record for longest time atop the Billboard Hot Rock Songs chart with 23 consecutive weeks.
 Tracks from the album topped the Billboard Rock Songs, Billboard Alternative Songs, and Billboard Pop Songs charts.
 Radioactive was also nominated for two Grammy Awards, winning the Grammy Award for Best Rock Performance.

 In 2015, Imagine Dragons' second album Smoke + Mirrors reached #1 on the Billboard 200, UK Albums Chart, and Canadian Albums Chart.
 It features singles "I Bet My Life", "Shots" and "Gold".

 The band has contributed songs to several film soundtracks, including "Ready Aim Fire" for Iron Man 3, "Who We Are" for The Hunger Games: Catching Fire, "Battle Cry" for Transformers: Age of Extinction and "Not Today" for Me Before You.
 In addition, in September 2014, "Warriors" was released by Riot Games along with an animated music video promoting the League of Legends World Championships.

 Platzman appeared on the cover of Drum! magazine's March 2015 issue.
 Two months later he was profiled again in Drum!.

-On March 3, 2023, Platzman released his first single as a solo artist, titled “Show Me That You Want Me,” accompanied with a music video.
+On March 3, 2023, Platzman released his first single as a solo artist, titled "Show Me That You Want Me", accompanied with a music video.

+Platzman announced his permanent departure from the band on August 21, 2024, after previously announcing an indefinite hiatus and removing himself from band activities.